irrationalpie7/irrationalpie7.github.io/helper-scripts/README.md

 `:characters:name1:name2:name3:name4:...`

 Each name must be the name that will be used to reference that character in the script, and it will be shown to users in the animation.
-The only limiation is that the character name *cannot* contain colons (:).
+The only limitation is that the character name *cannot* contain colons (:).

 Example: